 Moving abroad is a huge step for anyone.
 I should know.
-I am now based in Egypt!
+I lived in Egypt for several years.
 There is just so much to sort out, and that is on top of the fear of the unknown and doubts about whether it is going to work out or you may end up coming home with your tail between your legs.
 And then there are the children.
 It is a huge wrench and adjustment if you have children and want to move abroad, though we all know how resilient and adaptable they can be.
 However, if you are divorced from your son or daughter’s mother, or most often father, and looking to make the move with them, you do need to get the relevant permissions to move to a new country.
 This revolves around moving your child from UK jurisdiction.

 If one parent has the benefit of a court Residence Order, they are allowed to take the child on holiday abroad for no more than four weeks.
 If there is no order in place, they need permission from the absent parent, assuming they have parental responsibility, before they do this.
 But of course, any move abroad needs a more formal arrangement drawn up and an application made to the courts and they will give careful consideration to a range of issues.
 It is therefore absolutely vital that any move is clearly and meticulously thought out in advance, with the input of an experienced family lawyer, and, where practical, involve the absent parent before actually submitting any application.

 Is there a genuine reason for moving?
 If the motivating factor is to try and restrict or interfere with a non-residents parent’s contact with the child, the application is likely to fail.
 However, seeking a better life or pursuing an exciting job opportunity would be viewed more sympathetically.